pbreuss/project-2-sdc/README.md

 rightx_base = np.argmax(histogram[midpoint:]) + midpoint  # for the current frame, the result is rightx_base=975
 ```

-In the next step, we are using "sliding windows", to determine the shape of the curve.
-(Code mostly taken from tutorial.)
+In the next step, we are using "sliding windows", to determine the shape of the curve (code mostly taken from tutorial).
 To do this we need a few parameters.

 Choose the number of sliding windows, set the width of the windows +/- margin, and set the minimum number of pixels found to recenter window